AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: A State-flow formulation of Imperative Sparse Computation

 \subsection{State-flow chains}

-Now let's focus on a single state.
-For simplicity, let's use value state $S$ (Fig.~\ref{fig:chain}), which is operated on by kernels $f, g, p, h, q$.
+Now let us focus on a single state.
+For example, we use value state $S$ (Fig.~\ref{fig:chain}), which is manipulated by kernels (tasks) $f, g, p, h, q$.
 Note that $f, h$ and $q$ read and write the value state $S$, yet $g$ and $p$ only reads the value of $S$.
-Every time we modify a state, a new ``copy''\footnote{Note that in imperative programming the modifications are actually applied in place, yet for optimization purposes we assume that we always create a new virtual copy.} is created.
-Clearly, only the latest writer holds the latest version of a state, while readers only fetches a copy without creating a new copy.
-If we only consider the writers, we basically get a chain structure for each state, with a few branches for readers, see the example in Fig.~\ref{fig:chain} as an concrete example.
+Clearly, only the latest writer holds the most up to date version of a state, while readers only fetch the latest state without resulting in a new version.
+If we only consider the writers, we get a chain structure for each state, with a few branches for readers.
+Fig.~\ref{fig:chain} provides a concrete example.

+It is worth pointing out that the $\phi$ node in the SSA form is not needed in SFC.
+In the execution model of Taichi, the kernel-level control flow is directly evaluated inside the host language (Python), rather than being part of the DAG.

-Therefore, for a single state we can easily build a chain (a directed acyclic graph, DAG), which we call ``state-flow chain'' (SFC).
+For a single state{,} we can easily build a chain (which is also a DAG).
+We call the chain structure a ``state-flow chain'' (SFC).